|

 -

-molecular mass or electrons, the boiling point increases i.e. what
+molecular mass, carbon atoms in the chain or electrons, the boiling point increases i.e. what

 you would expect from increasing instantaneous dipole – induced